developmental-neuroimaging-lab/mrtrix/README.md

         nano submit_jobs_container.sh
         ``` \
         CTRL+X to exit, Y to save \
-    e) Run submit_jobs_container.sh (from terminal logged in to ARC): \
+     Run submit_jobs_container.sh (from terminal logged in to ARC): \
         ```
         sh submit_jobs_container.sh
         ``` \
         This will submit a separate job for each subject/session in your subject list \
 Output files will be saved to the /work/lebel_lab/mrtrix/data directory on ARC.
+        ``` \
+        **Note: you may add paths to the APPTAINER_BINDPATH in the run_container_mrtrix.sh script by adding them between the quotes with comma separation.
+These tell the container where source data is and where output data should go relative to the ARC space.
+The format is /ARC/ABSOLUTE/PATH:/DESIRED/CONTAINER/PATHNAME.
+Please do not remove existing paths that may be in use by others.**

 ### Notes on the processing pipeline
     The main processing scripts include preprocessing (both b750 and b2000) and tensor fitting (b2000). \
+    Optional scripts to run whole brain tractography and compute connectome matrices are included: \
+    4_tckgen_wholebrain.sh \
+    5_tck2connectome.sh \
+    5a_labelconvert.sh - this was run locally to convert the MACRUISE atlas to mrtrix-friendly format \
-    Scripts for multishell processing are located here: /Volumes/catherine_team/Project_Folders/mrtrix/multishell_scripts \
+    Scripts for fixel-based analysis processing (b2000 da ta only) are located here: /Volumes/catherine_team/Project_Folders/mrtrix/ss3tCSD_scripts \
-    These require as input a set of raw b750 and b2000 DWI datasets from each session. \
-    Multishell pipeline performs multi-shell multi-tissue CSD and fixel-based analysis pipeline. \
+    These scripts are used to run the single-shell-3Tissue Constrained Spherical Deconvolution and calculate Fixel-based metrics (Fiber Density & Fiber Cross-Section). \
-    Multishell outputs are saved to /work/lebel_lab/mrtrix_multishell \
+    SS3T-CSD outputs are saved to /work/lebel_lab/mrtrix/data/sub-#####/ses-##/ss3tCSD \
-    Multishell processing is now set up to run via MRTrix3 container on ARC (as of Oct.
-2023) \
-    See scripts in /Volumes/catherine_team/Project_Folders/mrtrix/multishell_scripts for building and submitting jobs to container. \
+    The CSD step is completed in a separate MRTrix container using the mrtrix3Tissue fork, all other steps completed in the main mrtrix container \

 ### Check job status and troubleshoot
 For each job submitted, a file called slurm-########.out will be printed to your ARC working directory.
 These files will include text logs of the processing steps.
 You can read them using: \